OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 - If the password is smaller than the key, the full key space isn't used.
 The remaining space is padded (spaces are sometimes used for padding).
 - A user-supplied password will realistically consist mostly of displayable and pronounceable characters.
 Therefore, only some of the possible 256 ASCII characters are used and entropy is decreased by approximately a factor of four.

 Ensure that passwords aren't directly passed into an encryption function.
 Instead, the user-supplied password should be passed into a KDF to create a cryptographic key.
 Choose an appropriate iteration count when using password derivation functions.
-For example, [NIST recommends and iteration count of at least 10,000 for PBKDF2](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5 "NIST Special Publication 800-63B").
+For example, [NIST recommends an iteration count of at least 10,000 for PBKDF2](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5 "NIST Special Publication 800-63B") and [for critical keys where user-perceived performance is not ciritical - 10,000,000](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf "NIST Special Publication 800-132").
+For critical keys, it is recommended to consider implementation of algorithms recognized by [Password Hashing Competition (PHC)](https://password-hashing.net/ "PHC") like [Argon2](https://github.com/p-h-c/phc-winner-argon2 "Argon2").

 #### Weak Random Number Generators